 Physical Pain & Suffering

 The injuries that occur after a serious accident caused by negligence can be painful both initially and long-term.
 Injuries that result in chronic pain can last for weeks, months, or even years.
-Some examples of physical injuries that can result in long-term pain includes:
+Some examples of physical injuries provided by Nevarez Law Group that can result in long-term pain includes:

 - Back pain